Jarrod Bowen: International career

-Bowen received his first senior call-up for England on 24 May 2022 for the following month’s Nations League games against Hungary, Germany and Italy.
+Bowen received his first senior call-up for England on 24 May 2022 for the following month's Nations League games against Hungary, Germany and Italy.
 On 4 June 2022, Bowen made his debut for England, playing the full 90 minutes in a 1–0 loss against Hungary, drawing praise from The Daily Telegraph for his performance.
+He was not included in the England squad for the 2022 FIFA World Cup played in Qatar in November and December 2022.
+His club manager, David Moyes, said that Bowen's form had suffered following the omission.

+Bowen was recalled to England's squad for the October 2023 internationals against Australia and Italy.
+On 13 October, he was named in the starting line-up for England's 1–0 win over Australia, making his first career appearance at Wembley Stadium.

+On 6 June 2024, Bowen was named in England's squad for UEFA Euro 2024.
+In the team's opening match, Bowen made his tournament debut as a 76th-minute substitute for Bukayo Saka as England beat Serbia 1–0 in Gelsenkirchen.

+On 17 November 2024, Bowen scored his first England goal, scoring England's fourth in a 5–0 win over the Republic of Ireland.
+Described by The Athletic as a "superb set-piece routine", Bowen's goal came immediately after his introduction as a substitute, with the ball being in play for only three seconds.

 Style of play

-Regarded as a quick, direct, mobile, energetic player with good technique and an eye for goal, Jarrod Bowen is predominantly known for his speed, movement, clinical finishing, agility and ball control, as well as his ability to use both his pace and flair on the ball in order to create scoring opportunities for himself or his teammates.
+Regarded as a quick, direct, mobile, energetic player with good technique and an eye for goal, Bowen is predominantly known for his speed, movement, clinical finishing, agility and ball control, as well as his ability to use both his pace and flair on the ball to create scoring opportunities for himself or his teammates.
 A versatile forward, he primarily plays as a winger on the right flank, a position which allows him to cut into the centre onto his stronger left foot, and either shoot on goal or play quick exchanges with other players and make runs in behind the defence towards goal.
-He can also play in the centre as main striker, behind the main striker as either an attacking midfielder or second striker.
+He can also play in the centre, behind the main striker as either an attacking midfielder or second striker.
+In 2023, he began playing as a central striker while Michail Antonio was injured, impressing manager David Moyes with his performance and versatility.